 In September 1946, Rupe set out on his own, launching a new label, Specialty Records.
 Over the next fifteen years, Specialty became one of the most prominent independent recording companies, with worldwide distribution.
 Rupe’s work at Specialty played a key role in the emergence of the new musical genre of Rock ’n’ Roll.
 The label featured such artists as Roy Milton, Percy Mayfield, Joe and Jimmy Liggins, Lloyd Price, Little Richard, and Sam Cooke.
 In addition to his election to the Rock & Roll Hall of Fame, Art Rupe was inducted into the Blues Hall of Fame.

-In 1952, Rupe had begun to invest in oil and gas production.
+In 1952, Art Rupe had also begun to invest in oil and gas production.
 Several years later, he started his own company, Artex Oil Company, with offices in Wichita Falls and later in Abilene, Texas.
 In 1992, Rupe moved his oil and gas interests to Marietta, Ohio, and entered into a partnership with Jerry James and Gene Huck.